Electromagnetic Signals of Inelastic Dark Matter Scattering: Discussion

-For $\sim \gev$ masses, DM can up-scatter via the dark photon in the Earth.
-These up-scatters can then decay via photon emission as in the Luminous Dark Matter proposal.
+For $\sim \gev$ masses, DM can up-scatter via the dark photon in the Earth and decay via photon emission.
 There is a narrow window at the $\gev$ scale where one can up-scatter at a detectable rate without conflicting with existing nuclear recoil experiments.
-Such a rate would likely be detectable by future X-ray satellites.
+Such a rate may also be detectable by future X-ray satellites.

-Given the recent claim of an excess of electron events at XENON1T, it is exciting to consider these three scenarios as possible sources.
-From our results, we believe all three scenarios are capable of producing an excess.
-All three make concrete predictions for future experiments.
-Future datasets from liquid Xenon experiments will be able to differentiate the energy spectra of the line shape predicted by the primordial abundance and the Earth up-scattering scenario versus the broader signal expected from solar up-scattering.
+Given the recent claim of an excess of electron events at XENON1T, it is exciting to consider these three scenarios as possible sources; all three make concrete predictions for future experiments.
+Future datasets from liquid Xenon experiments may be able to differentiate the energy spectra of the line shape predicted by the primordial abundance and the Earth up-scattering scenario versus the thermally broadened signal from solar up-scattering.

 All three scenarios require an excited state near 3.5 keV to explain the XENON1T data.
-Intriguingly, there have been claims of excess X-ray emission from a variety of astrophysical sources in that range.
-It is interesting to consider if these could be related.
+Intriguingly, there have been claims of excess X-ray emission from a variety of astrophysical sources in this range.
 For up-scatters in the Earth from a dark photon, the natural size of the cross section is adequate to explain the Perseus excess.
-For the lighter, solar up-scattered model, the rate is far short of what is needed.
-Nonetheless, it remains an intriguing possibility.
-Conversely, some models that might explain the 3.5 keV line can be constrained by our analyses here.
+For the lighter, solar up-scattered model, the X-ray flux is too small but remains an intriguing possibility.
+Conversely, some models that can explain the 3.5 keV line may be constrained by our analysis.

-In summary, we have considered the electromagnetic signals arising from the excited states that are almost inevitable in models of light fermionic dark matter.
-We find the presence of these excited states leads to signals which already today constrain the parameter space and provides exciting possibilities for discovery in the future.
-Any signal from these models are testable in the future, by direct detection and experiments such as LDMX.
-With adequate data, the solar up-scatter scenario can be distinguished by spectrum alone.
+In summary, we have considered the electromagnetic signals arising from excited states, a generic feature in viable models of light fermionic dark matter.
+We find the presence of these excited states leads to signals which already constrain the parameter space and provides exciting possibilities for discovery in current and future direct detection experiments.
+The same parameter space will be testable in future laboratory experiments such as LDMX and Belle II.

 \acknowledgments{}